IBM/ansible-power-vios/roles/power_vios_bootstrap/README.md

 Specifies the package service requiring bootstrap installation.
 pkgtype: [dnf]
-Bootstrap for dnf is supported for VIOS 3.X.
+Bootstrap for dnf is supported for all VIOS versions. yum is not supported now on any VIOS version.

 -- pkgtype arguments
 - dnf
-Uses the AIX toolsbox to install dnf and dependencies on AIX 7.3 and above.

-    opt_free_size (optional, str, 900)

-Specifies the free space in megabytes needed in the /opt folder.
-It is used by dnf, wget and pycurl bootstraps.

-    var_free_size (optional, str, 200)

 Specifies the free space in megabytes needed in the /var folder.